-First Year Students (sophomores):
+First Year Students (Sophomores):

-We continue to notice a need to deepen student's understanding of concept as it relates to formal choices and communication goals.
+We have seen excellent progress of the sophomores within the context of the pandemic, and even overall as we see interesting opportunities for occasional hybrid arrangements continuing in the future of the curriculum, as another way of preparing students for a contemporary and forward-looking studio and agency work arrangement.
+That said, we continue to notice a need to deepen student's understanding of concept as it relates to formal choices and communication goals, as well as an earlier introduction of speculative technology.
 Although we continue to hope to see students more deeply engaged across media platforms, most importantly more motion design work and interactive work and an ability to better design between physical and digital artifacts, we saw results of incorporating more motion and animation in their work and being excited to show it in a critique or review.
-In two courses, motion design and animation software was utilized, at times when interacting with a physical artifact (e.g. looking through phone at a poster, which overlaid animation).
-We will continue to modify assignments in the first year curriculum to better address this need to design for the digital and physical.
+In several courses, motion design, animation and 3D environment software was utilized, at times when interacting with a physical artifact (e.g. looking through phone at a poster, which overlaid animation).
+We will continue to modify assignments in the first year curriculum to better address this need to design for the digital and physical and motion.

-Second Year Students (juniors):
+Second Year Students (Juniors):

 Continued work on type sensitivity, understanding of systems, addition of motion design and augmented reality in the curriculum through specific projects in existing courses, along with more formal experimentation.
-We have noted also a need for more speculative design projects in the form of interface design, and increase yet in motion work.
+We have noted also a need for more speculative design projects in the form of interface design, and increase yet in motion work, even with 3D modeling or environment design and exhibition curation.
 There is need to foster the notion that a designer is a facilitator and an active participant in moving the project along in a group, and taking ownership of outcomes and team responsibility.
+The professional development course, moved to the Junior year with purposeful thinking, seems to see some need for revision throughout the senior curriculum as the students get closer to degree completion.